Industrial Waste Initiatives

-Since FY2001 (April 1, 2000 to March 31, 2001), JSR has been implementing its goal of "zero waste" 1 in activities that include prevention of waste materials and searches for recycling locations at all plants.
-In the period from FY2004 to FY2009, we made ongoing efforts that have enabled us to reach our goals in zero waste activities.
-About 80% of the total volume of generated waste materials is taken up by surplus sludge resulting from activated sludge treatment of wastewater and by coal ash generated in the coal boilers used for on-site power generation.
+Since FY2001 (April 1, 2000 to March 31, 2001), JSR has been implementing its goal of “zero waste”1 in activities that include prevention of waste materials, thorough sorting of waste, and searches for recycling locations at all plants.
+In the period from FY2004 to FY2010, we made ongoing efforts that have enabled us to reach our goals in zero waste activities.
+About 70% of the total volume of generated waste materials is taken up by surplus sludge resulting from activated sludge treatment of wastewater and by coal ash generated in the coal boilers used for on-site power generation.
 Surplus sludge is recycled together with coal ash for use as cement materials.
-We are also promoting recycling of bottles, cans, drums and paper as well as fluorescent lamps, dry cell batteries and organic waste, in addition to using waste oils and other materials, as fuels.
-The final landfill volume in FY2009 came to 23 tons/year.
-This is a slight increase compared to FY2004 levels, when we reached our zero waste goals.
-This is due to the complete processing of gaskets containing asbestos that had been kept in storage at plants.
+We are also promoting the recycling of bottles, cans, drums and paper as well as fluorescent lamps, dry cell batteries and organic waste, in addition to using waste oils and other materials, as fuels.
+The final landfill volume in FY2010 came to 6 tons/year.
 In the future, we will strive to implement ongoing zero waste operations by further continuing our search for recycling locations, among other efforts.

 Promoting 3R to Reduce, Reuse and Recycle Packaging Materials

 JSR has always been serious about environmental measures in the distribution and logistics workflow.
 Therefore, the company proclaims and promotes 3R to effectively utilize waste-free packaging materials and packaging containers.

 JSR will actively engage in the following 3R activities for packing materials to promote recycling and effective use of resources.